BrunoSales95/BrunoSales95/README.md

   ☁  I'm currently focusing on the stack AWS <br>
   🎲  I'm studying the MBA in Data Engineering at IGTI - XPE<br>
   💰  In my free time I try to learn about stocks, investments and financial education<br>
-  🎵  Among my hobbies are dancing, music, percussion and ORPG games
+  🎵  Among my hobbies are dancing, music, percussion and RPG games
 </p>